Jon Elhai

-Jon Elhai (born 1972 in Baltimore, Maryland) is a professor of clinical psychology at the University of Toledo.
+Jon Elhai (born 1972 in Baltimore, Maryland) is Distinguished Professor of clinical psychology at the University of Toledo.
 Elhai is known for being an expert in the assessment and diagnosis of Posttraumatic stress disorder (PTSD), forensic psychological assessment of PTSD, and detection of fabricated/malingered PTSD; as well as in internet addictions.

 Academic career

 Elhai earned his B.A. in Psychology from the University of Delaware in 1994.
 He earned his M.S. in Clinical Psychology in 1996 and his Ph.D. in 2000 from Nova Southeastern University.
 He completed a postdoctoral fellowship in PTSD at the Medical University of South Carolina and Charleston Veterans Affairs Medical Center.
 In 2003, he was awarded the Chaim Danieli Young Professional Award from the International Society for Traumatic Stress Studies.
 In 2007, he was awarded the Samuel J. and Anne G. Beck Award for outstanding early career research in personality assessment from the Society for Personality Assessment.